bradchristie/taminations-flutter/assets/c1/triple_box_concept.md

 >

-Common Triple Box calls are Circulate, Counter Rotate, Right and Left Thru, Scoot Back, Shakedown, Touch 1/4, Walk & Dodge, and Wheel Thru.
-Common Triple Wave/Line/Column calls are Swing Thru, Mix, Switch the Wave, Pass and Roll, Touch 1/4, and Dixie Style to a Wave.
+Common Triple Box calls are Circulate, Counter Rotate, Right and Left Thru, Scoot Back, Shakedown, Touch 1/4, Walk and Dodge, and Wheel Thru.
+Common Triple Wave or Line calls are Swing Thru, Mix, and Switch the Wave.
+Common Triple Column calls are Pass and Roll, Touch 1/4, and Dixie Style to a Wave.

 When using this concept to execute a call, the "set" is the group of four dancers.
 Dancers execute all calls as if only these four dancers are on the floor.